ConduitIO/conduit/docs/design-documents/20221024-stream-inspector.md

 of gRPC for browser clients exists (called [grpc-web](https://github.com/grpc/grpc-web)).
 While that would mean no changes in Conduit itself, it would require a lot of changes in the UI.

+### Implementation option 3: Server-sent events
+TBD

 ### Chosen implementation
 [grpc-websocket-proxy](https://github.com/tmc/grpc-websocket-proxy/) mention in option 1 is relatively popular and is open-source, so using it is no risk.
-Overall
+The other option is much costlier.

 ## Questions